MagixModLegacy/Magix/README.md

 # Magic in the game
 But you will need to do something before you will unlock it.

-# Harder gameplay but interesting
+# Harder gameplay but more interesting
 Yes it was too easy.
 Since I made the mod it was 2k19 i noticed that increased difficulty/making normal things harder to unlock makes this game more interesting and enjoyable